Why California's Body Armor Ban Proposal is Unconstitutional

 - A Blow to the Body Armor Community

-The Restrictions of Assembly Bill 92: What You Need to Know
+The Restrictions of California Assembly Bill 92: What You Need to Know

 The bill, introduced by Assemblyman Conley, would make it a misdemeanor for any person to purchase or take possession of body armor unless they are employed in specified professions such as law enforcement.
 This bill also makes it a misdemeanor for a person, firm, or corporation to sell or deliver body armor to anyone not engaged in those professions.
 The bill would require sellers to verify that the person they are selling to is from an eligible profession, and would authorize the Department of Justice to expand the list of eligible professions.